 Let’s take it from the top, starting with the job description you need to create for a vacancy and move all the way to finding the perfect hire, all the while avoiding a skills mismatch.

-1. Craft precise job descriptions explaining the required skills
+1. Write precise job descriptions focusing on skills

 Job descriptions are the guiding beacon of the entire hiring process.
 They communicate the kind of expertise you’re looking for so candidates matching your requirements can apply for the job.
 Job descriptions play a critical role in ensuring you get the right skills in your candidate pool.